-This form is to be used in order to change a contract in accordance with Clause 28 of the Core Terms (Changing the Contract)
+This form is to be used in order to change a contract in accordance with Clause 28 of the Core Terms (Changing this Contract).

 Contract Details

-This variation is [Buyer] ("the Buyer")
+This variation is between: [insert name of Buyer] ("the Buyer")

-between: And
+Detween.
+And

 [insert name of Supplier] ("the Supplier")

-Contract name: [insert name of contract to be changed] ("the Contract")
+Contract name: [insert name of contract to be cha anged] ("this Contract")

 Contract reference number: [insert contract reference number]

-Details of Proposed Variati on
+Details of Proposed Variation on

 Variation initiated by: [delete as applicable: Buyer/Supp olier]

 Variation number: [insert variation number]

 Date variation is raised: [insert date]

 Proposed variation

 Reason for the variation: [insert reason]

 An Impact Assessment shall be provided within: [insert number] days

 Impact of Variation

 Likely impact of the proposed variation: [Supplier to insert assessment of impact]

 Outcome of Variation

 Contract variation: This Contract detailed above is varied as follows:

 [Buyer to insert original Clauses or Paragraphs to be varied and the changed clause]

 Financial variation: Original Contract Value: £ [insert amount]

 Additional cost due to variation: £ [insert amount]

 New Contract value: £ [insert amount]

-- 1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by the Buyer - 2.
-Words and expressions in this Variation shall have the meanings given to them in the Contract. - 3.
-The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.
+- 1. This Variation must be agreed and signed by both Parties to this Contract and shall only be effective from the date it is signed by the Buyer. - 2.
+Words and expressions in this Variation shall have the meanings given to them in this Contract.

+3. The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.